-As a consequence, most Tanzanian parents choose private schools to guarantee their children get a superior education.
+As a consequence, most Tanzanian parents choose private schools to guarantee their children get superior education.

 Establishing a private school is one of the business ideas in Tanzania that some entrepreneurs have already implemented, and they are seeing a decent return on their investment.

-“Education is the most potent weapon you can use in order to alter the world” (Nelson Mandela).
+“Education is the most potent weapon you can use to alter the world” (Nelson Mandela).